Interested in Being a Foster Parent?

 • Once licensed by the NC Division of Social Services, consider and accept foster care placements based on the needs of the children and your family’s parenting abilities and preferences.

-• Re-licensure of foster parents is required every 2 years and 20 hours of additional training.
+• Re-licensure of foster parents is required every 2 years and requires 20 hours of annual training.

 2020 TIPS-MAPP Orientation/ Information Meeting Dates